hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 -> **NOTE:** One of either `identity` or `service_principal` must be specified.

+* `kubelet_identity` - A `kubelet_identity` block as defined below.
+Changing this forces a new resource to be created.

 * `kubernetes_version` - (Optional) Version of Kubernetes specified when creating the AKS managed cluster.
 If not specified, the latest recommended version will be used at provisioning time (but won't auto-upgrade).

 -> **NOTE:** Upgrading your cluster may take up to 10 minutes per node.